 - He appeared◊ in the Doctor Who after-credits behind the scenes feature to wish the show a happy fiftieth birthday◊...
 Which he then followed up with a kiss◊ while looking seductively at the screen.
 Woof.

-- Older than They Look: Time has been very kind to him between the Doctor Who movie (mid-30s) and the present◊ (early 50s).
+- Older Than They Look: Time has been very kind to him between the Doctor Who movie (mid-30s) and the present◊ (early 50s).
 This allowed him to play the Doctor on screen 17 years after his first outing without much problem.